+One of the first problems was to improve the I/O performance of commodity servers.
 First, the Linux kernel has evolved over the past fifteen years and today provides sufficient tools to speed up NFV applications running on top of unmodified network drivers.
-In 2005, Olsson introduced pktgen [40]; a modular component of the Linux kernel that permits quick and fast Tx and Rx tests by closely interacting with the NICs via the kernel's network driver.
+In 2005, Olsson introduced pktgen [93]; a modular component of the Linux kernel that permits fast Tx and Rx tests by closely interacting with the NICs via the kernel's network driver.

 Linux developers realized that system calls add substantial overhead to network I/O intensive applications.
-To amortize this overhead, vectorized I/O [41], introduced in version 2.5 of the Linux kernel, permits reading/writing frames from/to multiple buffers using a single transaction with the kernel.
-User-space network I/O was further accelerated by integrating the asynchronous, zero-copy network I/O solution proposed by Drepper [42].
+To amortize this overhead, vectorized I/O [94], introduced in version 2.5 of the Linux kernel, permits reading/writing frames from/to multiple buffers using a single transaction with the kernel.
+User-space network I/O was further accelerated by integrating the asynchronous, zero-copy network I/O solution proposed by Drepper [95].

 Traversing the entire Linux network stack was still costly, despite the above advancements.
 For this reason, researchers tailored the host's and/or guests' network stacks and drivers to achieve line-rate forwarding and to maximize throughput.
-In this direction, netmap [25], DPDK [24], and PFQ [26] are fast network I/O frameworks that boost the performance of middleboxes by (i) granting a user-space application access to the NIC buffers, enabling zero copy data transfers from kernel to user-space, (ii) pre-allocating memory resources, and (iii) batching packet processing to amortize system call overheads over multiple packets.
-Software switch implementations such as Open vSwitch (OVS) [43, 44], VALE [45], CuckooSwitch [46], and mSwitch [47] take advantage of these frameworks to realize fast switching across (virtualized) NF instances.
+In this direction, DPDK [28], netmap [33], and PFQ [34] are fast network I/O frameworks that boost the performance of middleboxes by (i) granting a user-space application access to the NIC buffers, enabling zero copy data transfers from kernel to user-space, (ii) pre-allocating memory resources, and (iii) batching packet processing to amortize system call overheads over multiple packets.
+The DPDK Packet Framework [96] is a production-level software development kit that provides reusable and extensible tools to build complex packet processing A major difference between the DPDK Packet Framework and pipelines. earlier works is that DPDK inherently supports hardware acceleration.
+Software switch implementations such as Open vSwitch (OVS) [97, 98], VALE [99], CuckooSwitch [100], and mSwitch [101] take advantage of either DPDK or netmap to realize fast switching across (virtualized) NF instances.